 Check out what our patients have to say…

 Chris was the first member of the family to become a patient of Dr. Hoch’s.
-Chris’ father referred him to Dr. Hoch since Chris was suffering with hip and back pain, most likely related to his flat feet.
-Chris saw relief in relatively a short amount of time and has his entire family now seeing Dr. Hoch.
+His father referred him to her since he was suffering with hip and back pain, most likely related to his flat feet.
+Chris saw relief in a relatively short amount of time, and since then, pretty much our entire family now sees Dr. Hoch.
+I started seeing Dr. Hoch after having my son, Ethan.
+While I was pregnant I experienced low back pain and although I hoped it would improve after delivery, it didn’t.
+The pain became much worse, so initially my appointments were 3 times a week and then 2 weeks until I transitioned to coming 1 time a month to keep my spine in tact.
+This schedule has been successful in keeping my system in check.

-Dr. Hoch is the Shedwill’s family first choice.
-The family likes coming here because everyone is super friendly and shares knowledge that is helpful.
-Also liked the fact that Dr. Hoch took the time to really look at what is going on before treating and prefer treating the family’s health with a natural process rather than medicating.
-They have told others about Dr. Hoch and Gina specifically referred a client and her step dad about the benefits of seeing Dr. Hoch.
+Dr. Hoch is our family’s first choice.
+We like coming here because everyone is super friendly and shares knowledge that is helpful.
+I also like the fact that Dr. Hoch take the time to really look at what is going on before treating and her preferred method to treat our family is with a natural process rather than medication.
+We tell others about Dr. Hoch and specifically refer patients to come see her.

 ~ Shedwill Family